dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 and the Dart VM.

-If you use the `pub install` command, the packages directory is created for you next to the pubspec file.
+If you use the `pub install` command, the packages directory is created for you next to the pubspec.yaml file.

 ### Mapping packages for the Dart Editor